sharesight/yaml_enumeration/README.md

 # Yaml Enumeration

-Create classes which works like [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html) classes, but are defined as fixed enumerations based on [YAML](http://yaml.org)
+Create classes which work like [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html) classes, but are defined as fixed enumerations based on [YAML](http://yaml.org)